sekaha/LED/README.md

 ![WiLED](https://github.com/sekaha/LED/assets/22718210/cb89ff39-6202-45be-9f80-c973a3ea1b29)
 ---

 A python package for creating and simulating graphical applications that display on an LED grid.
-The package is fully documented and designed to be versatile, but very easy to use.
-Take a look at the examples to see just how easy it is to an idea from your hand into code using the LED package!
+The package is documented and designed to be versatile, but very easy to use.
+Take a look at the examples to see just how easy it is to get an idea from your head into code using the LED package!

 **YouTube Trailer**